That's where we come in.

 Until they stop running away from home and school.

 However long it takes, we’ll work out what the problem is and what we need to do to make every child safe.
 And it works.
-We’ve seen such great results through our Manchester project that we’re about to open our next one in London.
+We’ve seen such great results through our Manchester and London projects that we’ve opened.
 And we won’t stop there.
 We won’t stop until every child is safe.

 With your help we can reach more of them, in more locations across the UK.